mistery-os/nusactl/INSTALL.md

 $ make V=1
 ```

-You can build and run the tests included with numactl with the following
+You can build and run the tests included with nusactl with the following
 command:

 ```shell